-When the temperature drops overnight, puppies don’t have the benefit of pulling something out of the closet to wear.
+When the temperature drops overnight, dogs don’t have the benefit of pulling something out of the closet to wear.
 While some parts of the country tend to enjoy mild winters, abrupt changes in the weather often leave pets shivering in shock.

 Different dog breeds react to cold weather in different ways.
 Some German shepherds like rain and snow and turn everything into a doggy playground.
 But short-furred pups like Chihuahuas tend to be heat-seeking missiles eager to burrow into piles of fluffy blankets.